bluemind-net/bm-agent/README.md

       }
 }
 ```
-where ListenerAddress and port define the address and port the server should listen on.
+where listenerAddress and port define the address and port the server should listen on.
+storePath points to a writable directory where plugins can write configuration files.
+Its usage is optional.
 If you do not intend to use SSL, you can omit the sslConfig object or set "ssl" to false.
 If the server should run in SSL mode, but no client authentication is required, the value "authRequired" should be set to false and "trustStore" and "trustStorePassword" can be omited.

 ##### bm-agent-client